SoilCam/SoilCamOld/README.md

 It requires hardware:
  - USB Powered Scanner that is fully compatible with SANE ( http://www.sane-project.org/sane-mfgs.html )
+ - - Tested with a Canon Lide 110
  - Powered USB Hub
+ - - Tested with a 4 Port Plugable Power USB Hub

 It is intended to be run on a Raspberry Pi 2 running Raspbian.
 It will likely run on other hardware (Pi 1 is fine, just a lot slower)
+ - Tested running the March 2016 release of Raspbian
  - http://www.raspberrypi.org

 More information about this project at: http://soilcam.blogspot.com